Pale (heraldry): Special cases

-A pale may be couped ("cut off" at either end, and so not reaching the top or bottom of the shield); however, while other charges if couped at the top would just be blazoned as "couped in chief," the special term for this in the case of the pale is "a pale retrait" (this also applies to pallets; see below).
+A pale may be couped ("cut off" at either end, and so not reaching the top or bottom of the shield).
+The special term in Canadian heraldry for a couped pale is "a pale retrait" (this also applies to pallets; see below).
 If couped at the bottom it is blazoned as "a pale retrait in base".

 The Canadian pale, invented by George Stanley for the flag of Canada, occupies fully half the field.
 On a 1:2 flag such as Canada's, it is square.
 The name was suggested by Sir Conrad Swan, and used when Elizabeth II proclaimed the new flag on 28 January 1965.